 - enroll in courses required by the degree;

-- not have any convictions for the sale or possession of illegal drugs depending on the date of the conviction;
+- not have any convictions for the sale or possession of illegal drugs occurring while you were enrolled and receiving Title IV aid;

 - maintain satisfactory academic progress in college as defined by GCC;